 Gluten-Free Restaurants in Córdoba

-Córdoba is a welcoming destination for coeliacs.
-Discover over 30 certified establishments where you can enjoy authentic Andalusian cuisine without worry.
+Córdoba is one of the most coeliac-friendly cities in Spain — with over 30 certified establishments where you can eat authentic Andalusian food without the anxiety.

 Sociedad Plateros María Auxiliadora